 - 1. You have the right to be notified of the timeline for all major stages of the investigation. - 2.
 You have the right to present witnesses and evidence in support of your defense. - 3.
 You have the right to review any proceedings documented, including written findings of fact, transcripts, or audio recordings. - 4.
 You have the right to request the presence of, or interviews by, another investigator. - 5.
 You have the right to a resolution process based on what University officials believe is more likely than not to have happened based upon an investigation (this is called a preponderance-of-the-evidence standard of proof).
 Messiah University will not use a higher standard of proof. - 6.
-You have the right to be informed of the outcome of any disciplinary proceeding held. - 7.
-You have the right to be notified in writing of the outcome of your case and any appeal, including any sanctions that directly relate to you. - 8.
+You have the right to be informed of the outcome of any disciplinary proceeding held.

+- 7. You have the right to be notified in writing of the outcome of your case and any appeal, including any sanctions that directly relate to you. - 8.
 The appeal process is equally available for both parties. - 9.
-You have the right to recover your losses -to the extent possible-through restitution and the return of property that was seized as evidence when it is no longer needed.

-10. You have the i writing. right to receive notification of of your rights a and all Universit y processes in sed 1/2024
+You have the right to recover your losses -to the extent possible-through restitution and the return of property that was seized as evidence when it is no longer needed. - 10.
+You have the right to receive notification of your rights and all University processes in writing.